RimingXu/RimingXu/README.md

     Outstanding Postgraduate Pioneer of HNU

-2019-2022 M.S. in Beijing Institute of Technology (BIT)
+2019-2022 M.S. in Beijing Institute of Technology ( top 1 % )

     National Scholarship